dokaai/.github/profile/README.md

-# DOKAAI : ONE PLACE FOR ALL YOUR SIHSCRIBED MICROSERVICES
+# DOKAAI : One place for all your subscribed microservices

 👋 I am DOKAAI for everyone